-With the release of the AppCloud, Mendix introduced a new project layout and module that make use of the new Mendix AppCloud services.
-With the AppCloud Default Project layout you can easily create new apps that make use of AppCloud services out of the box.
+With the release of the AppCloud, Mendix introduced a new project layout and module that makes use of the new Mendix AppCloud services.
+With the AppCloud Default Project layout, you can easily create new apps use the AppCloud services out of the box.
 You can upgrade your existing app with the separate AppCloudServices module.
-Do you want to know more about all the possibilities this opens up?
-Take a look at the press release.

-In this how-to we will explain how you can incorporate the AppCloudServices module into your existing app.
+This how-to will explain how you can incorporate the AppCloudServices module into your existing app.

 - Open the App Store inside the Mendix Modeler.